MattHatwey/Manemo/chapter5.md

 Haru looked at her feet.
 She saw the airport and felt like Kiwi would be there.
 She grew a flower near the airport.
 She looked at the ground.
 She saw a Kiwi plant growing into a tree.
 She smiled for a second.
 Then she started to cry silently.
 Then she looked back at the airport.
 She smiled through the tears.

+Castor stared at everything come to life.
+He thought it was amazing.
+He liked it.
+It felt just like the day he escaped together with Mira and the others.

+Mira was looking at everything.
+She was amazed.
+She was smiling.
+Sometimes she would be surprised.

+Mist watched the city return to its glory.